 On which plants

 The main economically important host of M. graminicola is rice (Oryza sativa) but this nematode has a wide host range of more than 98 host plants belonging to Poaceae and other plant families.
-M. graminicola has been found associated with other cereals and grasses, including weeds that are commonly present in rice fields and which may represent the main hosts for M. graminicola.
+M. graminicola has been found associated with other cereals and grasses, including weeds that are commonly present in rice fields.
+These weeds can be moderate to good hosts for M. graminicola and act as reservoirs when rice is not present during crop rotations.
 Within Poaceae, M. graminicola has been recorded on cultivated plants, such as: Avena sativa (oat), Hordeum vulgare (barley), Panicum miliaceum (millet), Pennisetum glaucum (pearl millet), Saccharum officinarum (sugarcane), Setaria italica (foxtail millet), Triticum aestivum (wheat), Zea mays (maize), and many weed species (e.g. Alopecurus spp., Brachiaria spp., Cymbopogon citratus, Cynodon dactylon, Digitaria spp., Echinocloa colona, Imperata cylindrica, Leersia hexandra, Paspalum scrobiculatum, Pennisetum pedicellatum, Phyllanthus urinaria, Poa annua, Sacciolepis indica).

 In Italy, M. graminicola has been found associated with rice and weeds growing in the vicinity of affected rice plants (Alisma plantago, Cyperus difformis, Echinocloa crus-galli, Heteranthera reniformis, Murdannia keisak, O. sativa var. selvatica (wild rice), Panicum dichotomiflorum, Panicum spp.

 On Heteranthera reniformis